JUST RELEASED!

 Rebekah

-Trittipoe is one who knows what it means to “go the distance”.
+Trittipoe knows what it means to “go the distance”.
 This

 committed Christian runs—and survives—ultra marathons, which find her on